 Propaganda continued to be a means of influence in times of conflict.
-During the Civil War cartoons became a popular propaganda media.
-Animated movies and political or military cartoons became an attractive means for distributing propaganda [27].
-The propagandist-cartoonist can be classified in two categories, cathartic and ad justice [28].
+During the Civil War, cartoons became a popular propaganda medium.
+Animated movies and political and military cartoons became an attractive means for distributing propaganda^[27].
+Propagandist cartoons can be divided into two categories: cathartic and ad justice^[28].

 A cathartic cartoon was successful when the message convinced people that they had nothing to fear from the enemy.
-An ad justice cartoon was designed to spur action and could be considered successful when the message inspired voluntary enlistment in the Union forces for example.
-One famous cartoon was Thomas Nast's "Compromise with the South", September 1864.
-The propagandist-cartoonist used the symbols of his trade to guide those toward the certain predisposed objective, which condemned the idea of compromise through the message of previous lives sacrificed for the cause [28]
+An ad justice cartoon was designed to spur action and could be considered successful when the message inspired voluntary enlistment in the Union forces, for example.
+One famous cartoon was Thomas Nast's "Compromise with the South," from September 1864.
+This propagandist-cartoonist used the symbols of his trade to guide the audience toward a certain predisposed objective; his cartoons condemned the idea of compromise by emphasizing the lives that had been sacrificed for the cause^[28].

-According to Hinklemann [28] Hitler's Mein Kampf was considered an advanced work on the use of propaganda as a way to collect large numbers of supporters.
-The book masterfully at pulled the audience into accepting only the author's views as true and shifted blame for previous failures away from himself to the other Germans leaders; thus creating a victim mentality [27, 28].
+According to Hinklemann, Hitler's Mein Kampf is considered an advanced work on the use of propaganda as a way to collect large numbers of supporters^[28].
+The book masterfully pulled the audience into accepting only the author's views as true and shifted blame for previous failures away from himself to the other Germans leaders, thus perpetuating a victim mentality^[27,28].
 Mein Kampf appealed directly to emotions formed from values and biases rather than logic.
-The blending of anti-Semitism and nationalism provided a message as a way for Germany to survive, through anti-Semitism as a form of nationalism or love of country.
+The blending of anti-Semitism and nationalism provided a way for Germany to survive through anti-Semitism as a form of nationalism or love of country.

-Hinklemann observed that Hitler believed that good propaganda targeted emotion and not intelligence or the facts.
-Hitler played on the hatred and despair felt by the lower-class Germans.
-By preying on the poor economic status and fear of providing food and clothing for one's family [28] Hitler elevated emotions with reason.
-Combining Hitler's emotional elevation with Western societies need to assign blame [29] and cultural [30] regarding uncertainty avoidance or fear of the unfamiliar, the Jewish population, along with other non-Aryan groups were assigned the blame for the economic problems of Germany.
+Hinklemann observes that Hitler believed that good propaganda targeted emotion and not intelligence or the facts.
+Hitler played on the hatred and despair felt by lower-class Germans.
+By preying on these Germans' poor economic status and fear of being unable to provide food and clothing for their families^[28], Hitler elevated emotions using reason.
+Combining Hitler's emotional elevation with Western societies' need to assign blame^[29] and cultural mores^[30] regarding uncertainty, avoidance, and fear of the unfamiliar, the Jewish population, along with other non-Aryan groups, were assigned the blame for the economic problems of Germany.

 The United States used radio and movies to disseminate propaganda during World War II.
-Both Japan and the US held competitions to create patriotic theme songs.
-Each soldier serving in the US military was issued a songbook with songs such as Anchor Aweigh and Marine Corps Hymn.
-The songbook was part of standard issue [31].
-Japan, in an interesting twist, used American songs as propaganda to make American G.I.'s homesick and weaken the American forces.
-Furthermore, the Japanese government forbade the playing of American music at home [31].
+Both Japan and the U.S. held competitions to create patriotic theme songs.
+Each soldier serving in the U.S. military was issued a songbook containing songs such as "Anchor Aweigh" and "Marine Corps Hymn."
+The songbook was part of standard issue[31].
+Japan, in an interesting twist, used American songs as propaganda to make American GIs homesick and weaken the American forces.
+Furthermore, the Japanese Government forbade the playing of American music at home^[31].

-The Japanese were portrayed negatively in the media by focusing on physical characteristics such as crossed eyes and buckteeth.
-The Japanese were referred to as "Japs" and "back-stabbing monkeys" and "sneaky yellow rats" [31] in an attempt to de-humanize with the goal of behavior shaping and inciting desired actions [16].
+The Japanese were portrayed negatively in the media by focusing on physical characteristics such as crossed eyes and bucked teeth.
+The Japanese were referred to as "Japs," "back-stabbing monkeys," and "sneaky yellow rats"[31] in an attempt to dehumanize them, with the goal of shaping behavior and inciting desired actions^[16].

-Music with propaganda lyrics serves as a way to bring meanings to the intended audience.
-The music will instill a general feeling or emotion and with the proper message will serve as a mechanism to transmit propaganda.
-Music in general makes messaging easier to retain due in part to patterns and repetition [33].
+Music with propagandist lyrics serves to convey meaning to the intended audience.
+Propagandist music instills a general feeling or emotion and, with the proper message, serves as a mechanism for the transmission of propaganda.
+Music, in general, makes messaging easier to retain due in part to patterns and repetition [33].

 Similarly, movies are a natural medium for propaganda.
-A moviegoer becomes a type of "hypnotized person" vulnerable to the suggestions presented by a film at a particular time [31].

-Movies with their high quality visual and audio displays serve to reinforce the message [32,33].
+A moviegoer becomes a type of "hypnotized person" vulnerable to suggestions presented by a film^[31].
+High-quality visual and audio design serves to reinforce the message^[32,33].